Indian cuisine is exquisite, and if you didn’t already know that – just try this flavour-rich dal recipe.

 I fell in love with Indian food the first time I tried it at an excellent restaurant in Madrid.
 It was even adapted to European taste – nothing hot, just a delicious blend of spices I could not really differentiate.
 A few minutes after my Indian friend and I finished our meal, I got the amazing opportunity to move to Tenerife.
 We’ve had the inside joke of Indian food bringing me good luck ever since.
 Which reminds me I need to go get some vegetable Kofta next week.

 To my surprise, the island of Tenerife has a massive Indian community of families who have moved here generations ago.
 I even got the chance to visit an incredible Indian temple in the south of the island.
 There, I got to enjoy a varied plant-based meal, served in an excitingly large metal plate.
 What is more, we had a little tour of the temple, learning about the most popular Hindu gods.
 We finished our visit dancing and laughing which was undoubtedly the best part.
+I was so happy, there are plenty of reasons to visit India, food, culture, architecture, you name it.

 Fast-forward a few months and I was back in Madrid, at my friend’s house, enjoying home-cooked Indian food.
 This is when I tried dal, a lentil-based cream, which can be enjoyed with flat bread (such as Paratha) or basmati rice.